-Of course, working hard and smart is what pays for this lifestyle, but you still need the time to experience the places that you visit.
-You need routine in your life to achieve the perfect work-life balance, and that does not come naturally to many of us.
+Of course, working hard and smart is what pays for this lifestyle, but you need routine in your life to achieve the perfect work-life balance, and that does not come naturally to many of us.

 Design your own work routine